 Add a Little & Check

 While too much oil is better than too little, too much can still cause some problems.
-From empty most mower engines won’t hold more than .65 of a quart.
-Ideally a mower should get a tune-up once a year, that includes an oil change.
+From empty, most mower engines won’t hold more than .65 of a quart.
+Ideally, a mower should get a tune-up once a year, which includes an oil change.
 I wrote a complete post with pics and instructions on the subject and you can check it out here.

 You’ll also find a video on “Mower tune-up” here.